 - An academic hour of structured academic activity, which has been scheduled and planned by an academic staff (e. a lecturer), e.g. a review session or seminar.

 - An academic hour of independent academic activity such as reading, summarizing, working on papers,

 Collaborative Learning with Innopeda Curriculum

 The Innopeda curriculum is centered upon the hatchery courses, which enable students to hatch their innovative ideas into business solutions and startup such as Project Hatchery and Entrepreneurship Hatchery, which become mandatory courses for all BUI students in their early years.
-During the entrepreneurial enrichment track, Business Model Innovation and Sustainable Startup Creation are follow-up courses designed specifically with design thinking, customer development and lean startup methodology in a multi-discipline environment to stimulate and cultivate the students’ entrepreneurial skills.
+During the entrepreneurial enrichment track, Business Model Innovation and Sustainable Startup Creation, among other, are follow-up courses designed specifically with design thinking, customer development and lean startup methodology in a multi-discipline environment to stimulate and cultivate the students’ entrepreneurial skills.

-To support this collaborative and entrepreneurial learning environment, Center for Innovation, Design, Entrepreneurship and Research (CIDER) was established in 2015, which serves as a focal link between your entrepreneurial learning and entrepreneurial career.
+To support this collaborative and entrepreneurial learning environment, Center for Innovation, Design, Entrepreneurship and Research was established in 2015, which serves as a focal link between students’ entrepreneurial learning and entrepreneurial career.
 It develops the core competencies in innovation and entrepreneurship, identifies innovative products or services that have been developed by students, and assists them in commercializing those products and services.
 It also promotes entrepreneurial thinking and attitude among students by actively involving the students in entrepreneurship projects and providing outlets to exhibit them.
 The Innopeda curriculum and CIDER immerses students with an end-to-end experiential journey.